-The right to file a complaint with the U.S. Department of Education concerning Failures by the College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW Washington, DC 20202-4605
+5. The right to file a complaint with the U.S. Department of Education concerning Failures by the College to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is:

-A student may refuse to permit disclosure of "directory information" by submitting via Compass or in person to the Registration & Records Office at any time a written statement of such refusal.
+Students wishing to elect either Privacy Hold may do so by submitting request via Compass or in person to the Registration & Records Office at any time.

 Students wishing to give permission to a Third Party (Employer, Family, Media, etc.) to discuss and receive information about them may complete this form to communicate their consent to the College.
 Unless otherwise indicated, the Third Party Release is effective until the end of the Academic Year in which it was submitted.